-- Low hormone levels (low estrogen levels in women, low testosterone levels in men)
+- Low estrogen levels in women or low testosterone levels in men

-- Certain restrictive diets that may result in a deficit of calcium or vitamin D
+- Certain diets that can result in a lack of calcium or vitamin D

-- Too little sunlight—the effect of sun on the skin is a primary source of vitamin D
+- Too little sunlight—sun on the skin is a main source of vitamin D

-- Certain cancers, including lymphoma and multiple myeloma
+- Certain cancers such as lymphoma and multiple myeloma

 - Dairy products